002: Diverge-Converge

 Since last week

-30 seconds later, it was replaced by embarrassment and fear: Did I just commit publicly to something I can't deliver on?
+30 seconds later: Did I just commit publicly to something I can't deliver on?

 Luckily, someone replied with a reminder: